-Master the technique of taking the neutral base of a white spirit such as gin, vodka or rum, and infusing it with matching herbs, fruit and spices.
+Master the technique of infusing the neutral base of a white spirit such as gin, vodka or rum with matching herbs, fruit and spices.

-Flavouring your own alcohol isn’t an exact science – the relatively simple process requires creativity, a Kilner jar and not much else.
-The components are twofold – a bottle of booze and a handful of something to infuse it with.
+Flavouring your own alcohol isn’t an exact science – the relatively simple process requires creativity, a large glass jar and not much else.
+The components are twofold – a bottle of booze and an infusion.
 Add some muslin and a vessel and you’re on your way.
 Follow our six-point process to successful alchemy.

 1. Choose your base spirit

-Go for white spirits such as rum, vodka or gin.
-Brown spirits like whiskey or brandy can be infused, but they are much more complex in nature so the likelihood of flavour clashes is higher.
+Go for neutral white spirits such as rum, vodka or gin.
+Brown spirits like whiskey or brandy can be infused, but they are much more complex in nature, so the likelihood of flavour clashes is higher.

-As with all cooking, the best quality ingredients give the best finish, but don’t bankrupt yourself by buying the most upmarket version of your white spirit.
-Source one that’s clean-tasting and uncomplicated – a gin packed with botanicals already sings with flavour, which may be spoilt by added extras.
+As with all cooking, the best quality ingredients will yield the best result, but don’t bankrupt yourself by buying the most upmarket white spirit.
+Choose one that’s clean-tasting and uncomplicated – a gin packed with botanicals will already have a brilliant flavour that could be spoiled by added extras.

 2. What to use to flavour it

-Remember, whichever ingredient you choose, the more you use the stronger the flavour will be - one or two chillies are sufficient, and use around 200-400g of fruit per litre of spirit to play it safe.
-Also, pay careful attention to…
+Remember that whatever you choose, the more you use the stronger the flavour will be.
+One or two chillies will be enough, or around 200-400g of fruit per litre should do.

-Vodka is the most neutral alcohol base, and works well flavoured with very strong additions such as chilli, ailiums, vegetables and bags of citrus.
+Vodka is the most neutral alcohol base, and can be flavoured with very strong additions such as chilli, alliums, vegetables and citrus.
 In fact, if you add enough lemon to vodka, you’ll end up with your own Italian-style limoncello.
-Use popular vodka cocktails for inspiration – create a Bloody Mary-worthy vodka with celery, or a chocolate or coconut vodka to use in a White Russian.
+Use popular vodka cocktails for inspiration – create a bloody mary-style vodka with celery, or a chocolate or coconut vodka to use in a white russian.

 Gin is a little more complex.
-Consider the natural sweetness of the gin and also any botanicals – gin traditionally contains juniper, along with coriander, cardamom and cucumber, so ensure you choose a flavour to complement rather than smother the natural nature of mother's ruin.
+Consider the natural sweetness of the gin and also any added botanicals – gin traditionally contains juniper along with coriander, cardamom and cucumber, so ensure you choose a flavour to complement rather than smother the natural nature of the gin.